 Through marriage, individuals with different family relationships, lifestyles, and thoughts become one family.
 Therefore, it is very important to adjust the differences in ideas about family life in the beginning of the marriage.
 Be aware that the differences in thoughts may be bigger in international marriages where two people from different cultural backgrounds meet.
 If you are experiencing difficulties with your spouse because of these differences, keep the following in mind.

 Unlike other countries, you can call or address someone with different titles and designations other than their names in Korea.
 On top of that, Korean names and names in Chinese characters are often mixed and used as titles and designations.
 Thus, the use of an incorrect appellation or designation could offend others.
 'Hoching(appellation)' is what you use to call someone directly and 'Chingho(designation)' is used when referring a third person to the person you are speaking to.
 Combined, they are called 'Chingho(designation)'.

 In Korea, family members address each other using specific titles that signify their relationship to one another..
 The family trees below detail some of the different names used to address the husband's and wife's family members.
 Honorific language is used for seniors, and regular language is used for younger family members.
-Names and titles may vary slightly from family to family, so it is always best to ask when in doubt.
+Names and titles may vary slightly depending on family and generations, so it is always best to ask when in doubt

 In Korea, there are slight differences in language style depending on the difference in age, relation, and social status of the speaker and the listener.
 These differences can be broadly described as two speaking styles: honorific and casual

 In family life, there are many significant events that take place, such as births, marriages, or deaths of family members or friends.
 These are important to both the individual and the family, and it is important to spend time together as a family on these occasions.